WebFiori/docs/command-line-interface.md

 The name of the command is usually something like `help` or `h`.
 The arguments usually come after the name of the command.
 Some commands does not have arguments and some do.
 In addition, a command can have optional arguments and mandatory ones.

 One of the commands that the framework supports is the command `help`.
-When we run it without any arguments, we would see the following output:
+When trying to run it without any arguments, the developer should see the following output:

 ```
 $ php webfiori help